ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>The maximum number of requests that can be processed concurrently per instance.
 This value is optional.
 The default value is <code>100</code>.
 </dd>
 <dt>`-ct`, `--concurrency-target`</dt>
-<dd>The target number of requests to be processed concurrently per instance.
+<dd>The threshold of concurrent requests per instance at which one or more additional instances are created.
+Use this value to scale up instances based on concurrent number of requests.
+This option defaults to the value of the `concurrency` option, if not specified.
 This value is optional.
 The default value is <code>0</code>.
 </dd>
 <dt>`--cpu`</dt>
 <dd>The amount of CPU set for the instance of the application.
 This value is optional.
 The default value is <code>0.1</code>.</dd>